resource-watch/slate/source/includes/api/_subscriptions.md

   }'
 ```

 A subscription can refer to a specific protected area by the id of that area in the World Database on Protected Areas.
 If this is the case, you should provide the WDPA id in the `params.wdpaid` field when creating the subscription.
+IDs of protected areas worldwide can be obtained from the [Protected Planet website](https://www.protectedplanet.net/).

 Field                 | Description                                                    | Type
 --------------------- | :------------------------------------------------------------: | ----------------: